 East Suffolk Skylarks Participant

-A Year of ParticipateDuring the summer of 2021, we redesigned and relaunched ‘Participate’ as part of the Community team’s Later Life programme.
-Our aims were to visit…
+Music and later lifeDuring the summer of 2021, Britten Pears Arts (BPA) redesigned and relaunched ‘Participate’ as part of the Community team’s Later Life programme.
+Our…

 Celebration 2023Earlier this month Celebration, our annual festival which showcases the diverse music being made by young people across Suffolk, took…